The short version

 The question everyone asks

-It is a fair question.
-Both options work.
-OpenClaw runs beautifully on either platform.
-The right answer depends on what you need, what you already own, and how much you want to manage yourself.
+It is a fair question, and both work.
+OpenClaw runs well on either.
+The right answer depends on what you need, what you already own and how much you want to manage yourself.

 First, a quick note on how OpenClaw works